-Ian Bickerton, Deputy Chair
+Ian Bickerton, Chair

 I retired about three years ago, having spent much of my career as a senior manager working in a number of local authorities in England and Wales, including Swindon and Swansea.
 My working life was spent mainly in Education, Children’s Services, and, finally, in Leisure and Libraries.